DAZN: UK price, app, schedule, PPV & how to watch

 The partnership with Alvarez went sour in the second half of 2020 and resulted in the Mexican megastar taking DAZN and his promoter – Oscar De La Hoya’s Golden Boy Promotions – to court.
 The saga ended on November 6 when ‘Canelo’ released a statement proclaiming he was now a free agent.

-Canelo, though no longer on that long-term DAZN deal, made a quick return to the platform and he is set to face Golovkin in a long-awaited trilogy fight on September 17, 2022.
+Canelo, though no longer on that long-term DAZN deal, made a quick return to the platform and he finally faced Golovkin in that long-awaited trilogy fight on September 17, 2022.

 Katie Taylor vs Amanda Serrano Eddie Hearn Jake Paul